christc4/web/sites/avsbq.org/blog/short_stories/notes.md

 Essentially, what we are doing with our program of strategic sabotage is hastening along somewhat the natural decay of America.
 We are chipping away at the termite-eaten timbers of the economy, so that the whole structure will collapse a few years sooner-and more catastrophically-than without our efforts.
 It is depressing to realize what a relatively small influence a

 you should join a comedy troupe

+weaves were like tumbleweeds in our hallways

+we are stretched too far and thin, disintry is rampant  in our troops, rations are harder and harder to come by, failsafee neither heere nor there

+The blaze of lights outlining all the main streets is gone.
+Instead, the general blackness is broken only by hundreds of fires randomly scattered through the city.
+I know there are thousands of vehicles moving down th

+chef dishing out insults

+the dackyard has become a solid mass of flame for four days now

+our people are s sstill holed and tunneled up in.. using t hem as local command posts.

+strategies higed on us winning over a number of high-ranknig and well-to-do..

+Cr1tikal has a hard time debating when he's not just shouting the popular normie consensus at a sterile camera.

+set afire, large stow of fuel, affords a few days of.. bunkering hunkering

+the a rea became untenable for u s

+slinking around in disguises, and getting sick with fear every time we saw a cop, it's a wonderful feeling to be out in the open-and we rained mortar fire down

+chock full o carcinogens, microplastics, seedoils

+ferreted out, burried the hatchet